Skip to main content

 Does the seller have to accept the escalation clause?

-Sellers do not have to allow an escalation clause.
-They may prefer to get buyers’ best, final offer right off the bat.
-Sellers might not want to deal with an escalation clause because bidding wars are typically beneficial for a seller.
-Also, an escalation clause might feel like a game instead of a straightforward way to make an offer.
-A real estate agent can tell you whether making an offer with an escalation clause is a good idea.
+Sellers don’t need to allow escalation clauses and may prefer to get buyers’ best, final offers right off the bat.
+A real estate agent can help you decide whether making an offer with an escalation clause is a good idea.

 What happens when there are multiple offers with escalation clauses?

-When multiple offers with escalation clauses appear, the seller will evaluate the strength of each offer with the buyer’s commitment to complete the sale.
-Sellers will prefer the buyer that appears to be most serious about committing the purchase, and will consider things like:
+When multiple offers with escalation clauses appear, the seller will evaluate the strength of each offer and the buyer’s commitment to the sale.
+Sellers often prefer buyers that appear most serious about committing the purchase and will consider things like:

 Benefits and drawbacks of an escalation clause

-The seller knows your maximum offer.
 The seller will know what you’re planning to offer and the maximum cap price from the get-go, which impacts your ability to negotiate for a lower price.
-This gives the seller an upper hand in the negotiation process.
+This can give the seller an upper hand in the negotiation process — and could mean you’ll pay more than if you negotiated the old-fashioned way.

 Explore more